 Our Factsheets on more than a dozen of the most prevalent allergens are regularly reviewed, in accordance with Information Standard guidelines.
-One of the most vital elements of this review process is the involvement of people who are affected by the allergen, in reading drafts of revised Factsheets for us.
-We need them to help us make sure that they are readable, clear and comprehensive.
-We’re often especially in need of lay reviewers for the less common of these allergens, eg. mustard, sesame, kiwi, etc.
+One of the most vital elements of this review process is the involvement of those who are affected by the allergen.
+In reading drafts of revised Factsheets for us they are helping us to make sure the information is readable, clear and comprehensive.
+We’re often especially in need of lay reviewers for the less common of these allergens, including. mustard, sesame, kiwi, etc.

 Need some more persuading?

 “I have been a member of the Anaphylaxis Campaign since the age of 6 when I was first diagnosed with treenut allergy.
 Since then unfortunately my allergies have grown to now include several foods, drugs as well as exercise-induced anaphylaxis and the Anaphylaxis Campaign has been a key lifeline for me and my family throughout.
 I now work in allergy research and when I started my PhD in food allergy a couple of years ago I thought it would be a fantastic opportunity to become more involved with the charity and be able to share some of my knowledge and personal experiences with other fellow members.” –Harriet